 Waddell home prices are not only among the most expensive in Arizona, but Waddell real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waddell is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Waddell isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Waddell are a mix of both white- and blue-collar jobs.
 Overall, Waddell is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Waddell who work in office and administrative support (15.17%), management occupations (11.37%), and sales jobs (10.90%).

 Also of interest is that Waddell has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Waddell telecommute to their jobs.
-Overall, about 10.28% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.28% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Waddell is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Waddell really has some of the features that families look for when choosing a good community to raise children.
 Is Waddell perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.